 What Are The Different Types Of Depression?

 Depression is a condition that manifests in many different forms.
-There are many different types of depression.
-Each type affects a person in different ways and for different reasons.
+There are different types of depression, and each type affects a person in different ways.

 Symptoms of atypical depression include: